phenology/cgc/manuscript/joss_cgc_paper.md

 # Statement of need

 The CGC package focuses on the needs of geographers and geoscientist.
-In particular, it aims to meet the community need for a tool than can accurately cluster multi-dimensional data by providing the following features and functionalities:
+In particular, it aims to meet the community need for a tool that can accurately cluster multi-dimensional data by providing the following features and functionalities:

 - **Partitional co- and tri-clustering algorithms, as suitable to work with spatiotemporal (multi-dimensional) data.**
   CGC entails algorithms that are based on information theory and that are designed to simultaneously group elements